richiejp/ltp-executor/README.md

 - We probably want the option build statically, then we can copy&paste onto SUTS and even pipe the LTP tests onto the SUT removing the need to install LTP on the SUT.
-- Configure development and production targets in CMake
+- Configure development and production targets in CMake so we are not always running with libasan and debugging turned on.
+- Fix various bugs

 Also see source comments.